hep-mirrors/xfitter/examples/ALLDATA/README.txt

+One chi2 iteration for ALL data using NLO RTOPT LHAPDF=NNPDF30_nlo_as_0118 it tests also FlipCharge and FlipUD evolutions it tests also storing PDF from LHAPDF evolution in LHAPDF6 format

 This tests aims to enable all data available in xFitter datafiles.
 As of 2.07.2019 only these datasets are not covered by this test: